d3adb5/stalonetray/README.md

 ## Description

-Stalonetray is a STAnd-aLONE system TRAY (notification area).x  It has minimal build and run-time dependencies: the Xlib only.
+Stalonetray is a STAnd-aLONE system TRAY (notification area).
+It has minimal build and run-time dependencies: the Xlib only.
 Stalonetray runs under virtually any window manager.